Hamiltonian analysis for linearly acceleration-dependent Lagrangians: Covariant theories

 where $n_\mu$ is a unit spacelike vector such that $n_\mu \dot{x}^\mu=0$ and $n_\mu n^\mu =1$, and $l(x^\alpha,\dot{x}^\alpha)$ is a function of the configuration space.

-In the light of this geometrical interpretation, we can see directly from equations~(\ref{eq:P11}) and (\ref{eq:pp1}) that contraction of the momenta $P_\mu$ and $p_\mu$ with the velocity vector leads to the vanishing of $P_\mu \dot{x}^\mu$ as well as to the vanishing of the canonical Hamiltonian $H_0$, as given by (\ref{eq:H00}) and (\ref{eq:H0}).
+In the light of this geometrical interpretation, we can see directly from Eqs.~(\ref{eq:P11}) and (\ref{eq:pp1}) that contraction of the momenta $P_\mu$ and $p_\mu$ with the velocity vector leads to the vanishing of $P_\mu \dot{x}^\mu$ as well as to the vanishing of the canonical Hamiltonian $H_0$, as given by (\ref{eq:H00}) and (\ref{eq:H0}).
 This, of course, is a direct result from Zermelo's conditions~(\ref{eq:Zermelo}).
 We also comment that these important relations are classified as first-class constraints in the Dirac approach for constrained systems (see for example, Theorem 1.3 in \cite{gauge}).
 As a byproduct, from Eq.~(\ref{eq:identity-normal}), it follows that $\partial h/\partial \dot{x}^\mu$ is proportional to a normal vector, $n^\mu$, satisfying also $n_\mu \dot{x}^\mu =0$,

 where $m$ is function depending on the velocities.
 This fact is also useful in the search of more constraints.
-All these features comprise the hallmark of reparametrization invariant systems such as General Relativity and brane theories~\cite{ostro-prd,membrane,Dutt,hambranes}.
+All these features represent the hallmark of reparametrization invariant systems such as GR and brane theories~\cite{ostro-prd,membrane,Dutt,hambranes}.

-By the way, the fact that $H_0$ appears as a secondary constraint is inferred from the beginning in equation~(\ref{eq:varphi}) by considering $\xi^\mu = \dot{x}^\mu$.
+We should also note the fact that $H_0$ appears as a secondary constraint may be inferred initially from equation~(\ref{eq:varphi}) by considering $\xi^\mu = \dot{x}^\mu$.
 Clearly,